Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Methodology

-where $\hat{A}$ denotes links on a path, $M_{fw}$ denotes an approximation of the mean of path travel time, $D_{fw}^{2}$ denotes an approximation of the variance of path travel time.
-Although the Fenton-Wilkinson method provides a good accuracy for the PDF in the tail portion, it suffers in the head portion \citep{beaulieu1995estimating}.
-The proposed pTAP framework assumes additive link cost property, so path travel times can be approximated by a log-normal distribution.
+{where $\hat{A} _{k,rs}$ denotes links on a path $k$ connecting OD pair $(r,s)$, $M_{k, rs}$ denotes an approximation of the mean of the path travel times, $D_{k, rs}^{2}$ denotes an approximation of the variance of the path travel times.
+The Fenton-Wilkinson method provides reasonable accuracy for the PDF in its tail portion, but suffers from inaccuracies in the head portion \citep{beaulieu1995estimating}.
+The proposed pTAP framework assumes additive link cost property, so the path travel times can be approximated as the sum of the link travel times that are log-normally distributed.
+Using the Fenton-Wilkinson method, the path travel time is also approximated with a log-normal distribution.}